 General Conference is a month away.
-I'm so looking forward to the uplifting messages so I can continue to prepare myself spiritually.
+I'm looking forward to the uplifting messages to continue to prepare myself spiritually.
 General Conference is also a great time to start thinking about how we are prepared for natural emergencies.
 General Conference is a great time to reevaluate where you are when it comes to emergencies.
 Two times a year you are making sure everything is order.
 It gives you time to follow up on your plan and access again.
 Plus if you forget, chances are something said in General Conference will remind you.
-So here are 5 things to do before General Conference:
+Here are 5 things to do before General Conference:

 1. Study the Last Session

 A great way to be prepared for the next General Conference is to be aware of what the Prophets and other leaders of the church have already taught us.
 Count how many talks there are and read one a day before General Conference hits (it should take you less than 2 months if you read everything).
 Or break out my General Conference Dinner Discussions and discuss them each night at the family dinner table- it's free when you subscribe to my weekly newsletter with new ones every 6 months.

 What do you already have?
 As of right now how long can you survive if there was a natural disaster?
 Honestly go through your pantry, cupboard, and if you have one, your emergency supplies.
 What are you low on?
 What needs to be rotated?
 What needs to be updated?
 What are you really never going to use again?
 Write it all down.
 It's a great Family Home Evening Activity.

 3. Write Questions

 If you really want to get the most out of General Conference, write questions down- don't just say them in your head; write them down.
 As you read the last General Conference maybe some of your questions will be answered already.
 If not, they will be during this General Conference if you are prepared to listen.
 Put them at the top of your General Conference notebook so you can write the answers as you receive them.